Man sentenced to probation for vehicle theft, false reports

 Police drove down Nicktown Hill Road and turned right onto Kline Road, where they found the Nissan about 500 yards off the roadway in a wooded area with major damage and a side airbag deployed.

-McCullough will pay $8,874 in restitution to the victim and must complete either high school or his GED as a part of the terms of his probation.
+McCullough was ordered to pay $8,874 in restitution to the victim and must complete either high school or his GED as a part of the terms of his probation.